Store Management: Managing a Retail Shop for Success in 2023

 For more on how you can make your inventory management more efficient, check out our article on inventory management software.

 While online sourcing is a convenient and easy way to source products, you should also attend trade shows.
-This is where a group of wholesalers, typically related in their product variety, gather so retailers can shop their merchandise.
+This is where a group of wholesalers, typically related in the type of products they sell, gather so retailers can shop their merchandise.
 This is a great opportunity to see products in person and form relationships with your suppliers.

-If 2021 taught us anything, it is that the supply chain is unreliable.
+If the last few years have taught us anything, it is that the supply chain is unreliable.
 The best way to ensure you always have suppliers to stock your shelves is to connect with as many as possible.
-This variety will ensure that you have backup plans and aren’t reliant on any one source.
+Numbers will ensure that you have backup plans and aren’t reliant on any one source.
 This is especially true for your best-selling and staple items.

 You can use this trade show website to find relevant trade shows near you or use our guide to the Best Retail Trade Shows in 2023 (+ Calendar Download).

 Create Data-driven Sales Goals

 The best way to keep your store on track and ensure that you are managing it well is to set sales goals.
-I would recommend making your goals granular, and providing daily, weekly, monthly, and annual goals that you and your staff can aim to achieve every day.
+I would recommend making your goals granular, providing daily, weekly, monthly, and annual goals that you and your staff can aim to achieve.
 Keep these goals visible to all and make sure you emphasize them daily.
-This can be a great way to motivate your staff and keep everyone on the same page.
+This is a great way to motivate your staff and keep everyone on the same page.

 If you are just starting and have no sales data to base your goals on, I recommend using your annual retail budget as a guide.
 Your budget should include all of your outgoing expenses, giving you a picture of just how much you need to sell to yield a profit.